Collection: India

 TGSEB - Tellichery Garbled Special Extra Bold (95% of the grains have a diameter of 4.75 mm and an apparent specific gravity of at least 530 g/l); both our Tellicherry pepper and Wayanad pepper meet this criterion.

-The TGEB is used, among other things, in the production of Italian salami, and the TGSEB in the production of mortadella, and others meat products where the industry to aesthetic reasons a 'large', clearly visible peppercorn wish.
+The TGEB is used, among other things, in the production of Italian salami, and the TGSEB in the production of mortadella, and other meat products where the industry to aesthetic reasons a 'large', clearly visible peppercorn wish.